18th of January 2019

-The conference will tackle questions such as:
+The conference tackled questions such as:

 Michael Møller, Director General of the United Nations and Secretary-General of the Conference on Disarmament.